Top of main content

 Check your credit report

-Checking your credit report can give you an insight into your borrowing history.
-You’ll also be able to check whether the information it contains is accurate.
+Checking your credit report can give you an insight into your borrowing history and allows you to see whether the information it contains is accurate.

 You can access your credit report through one (or all) of the CRAs.